San Luis Potosí: Economy

 Cummins has also had a manufacturing presence in San Luis Potosí since 1980 and employs nearly 2,000 people there.

-ABB Group multinational in Mexico moved its headquarters from Mexico City to San Luis Potosí in 2007.
+ABB multinational in Mexico moved its headquarters from Mexico City to San Luis Potosí in 2007.

 Throughout the state, major industrial parks can be seen, especially in highly urbanized areas such as the capital, San Luis Potosí, and other major cities.